 Each year Information Technology replaces the oldest, most ‘electronically risky’ personal computers at the College.
 ALL College personal computers are eligible for replacement: faculty, staff, lab, classroom, research, and so on.
-The overarching goal is to maintain reasonable currency of the deployed computers, and to secure the College network and the information resources connected to it.
+Eligible computers are those that that are currently in use by an individual and on the network.
+The overarching goal of the program is to maintain reasonable currency of the deployed computers, and to secure the College network and the information resources connected to it.
 Below is the process that will be followed to reach that goal.

 Faculty and staff will receive a new computer as their old ones become eligible for replacement and funding is made available, files will be transferred from the old computer to the new one, and the old computer will be removed.
 In addition, the hard drive from the old computers will be removed and held in a secure location for 4 weeks.
 During the 4 week period faculty and staff will be able to recover critical files absent from their new computer from the old hard drive.
 After the 4 week period, the data will be permanently destroyed per state guidelines.

 In order for this process to run smoothly, the following responsibilities and protocol must be met by each group.

 - Furnish preparatory information to PC Replacement (PCR) install technician when requested in advance

 - Work with PCR install technician to set a convenient date and time for the delivery and set up of your new replacement computer

 - Gather all College work-related, non-standard application and hardware disks and license keys that need to be reinstalled on the new computer